fusion5/x86-64-linux-cpu-trap-flag/README.md

 one is written in assembly code and the other mostly in C code.

 For this README file some familiarity with C code, assembly language and Linux is assumed.
+This guide provides an overview of the repository and does not dwelve into the details of the Linux system calls and the associated data structures which are better documented elsewhere.

 ## Usage